-- Mobile Phone "burner" handsets - Swapping SIM Cards does not cover your tracks - Call Detail Records include the International Mobile Equipment Identifier (IMEI) of the handset with every voice or data call or SMS text message - It is illegal in UK to re-program an IMEI (5 years in prison) or even to offer to do so ! - Use cheap, prepaid Mobile Phone handsets £15 to £20 from Supermarkets etc., ideally not locked to one Network
+- Mobile Phone "burner" handsets - Swapping SIM Cards does not cover your tracks - Call Detail Records include the International Mobile Equipment Identifier (IMEI) of the handset with every voice or data call or SMS text message - It is illegal in UK to re-program an IMEI (5 years in prison) or even to offer to do so! - Use cheap, prepaid Mobile Phone handsets £15 to £20 from Supermarkets etc., ideally not locked to one Network

-- Mobile Phone "burner" handsets - See the previous slides about not drawing attention to yourself during a purchase - Opening the casing, removing the battery & inserting the SIM card etc. will leave lots of forensic evidence e.g. fingerprints, DNA samples, hair, fibre, dust etc. unless you take special care to avoid this e.g. - Ultraviolet light sterliser works by cross-linking DNA base pairs - kills bacteria & viruses & scrambles DNA fingerprints
+- Mobile Phone "burner" handsets - See the previous slides about not drawing attention to yourself during a purchase - Opening the casing, removing the battery & inserting the SIM card etc. will leave lots of forensic evidence e.g. fingerprints, DNA samples, hair, fibre, dust etc. unless you take special care to avoid this e.g. - Ultraviolet light steriliser works by cross-linking DNA base pairs - kills bacteria & viruses & scrambles DNA "fingerprints"

-- Mobile Phone "burner" handsets - Power on of a handset is location registered with the Network, even without a SIM card inserted (phones must offer 999 emergency calls) - First time use of a new SIM in a new handset is specially tracked and recorded (crypto keys are generated in the SIM card & sent to Mobile Network's Home Location Register) - Do not do this at home or where you meet your confidential contacts.
+- Mobile Phone "burner" handsets - Power on of a handset is location registered with the Network, even without a SIM card inserted (phones must offer 999 emergency calls even with no credit or contract) - First time use of a new SIM in a new handset is specially tracked and recorded (crypto keys are generated in the SIM card & sent to Mobile Network's Home Location Register)